 May be potentiated by CYP3A4 inhibitors (eg, erythromycin, clarithromycin, ketoconazole, itraconazole, ritonavir, grapefruit juice).
 May be antagonized by CYP3A4 inducers (eg, phenobarbital, carbamazepine, rifampin, St. John's wort).
 Concomitant thyroid replacement; may need to increase thyroid dose.
 May interfere with lab tests (eg, thyroid, PT, coagulation factors, glucose tolerance, HDL/LDL, triglycerides, hormone concentrations, other binding or plasma proteins).

-Breast tenderness, headache, vaginal bleeding, vaginal discharge, pelvic pain; thromboembolism, neoplasms.
+Breast tenderness, headache, nausea, vaginal bleeding, vaginal discharge, pelvic pain; thromboembolism, neoplasms.